 Fishing Report

-The Mississippi River will be falling quickly below the "good fishing" range this week (suboptimal conditions).
+The Mississippi River is falling very slowly and will be above the "good fishing" range all week.
+With clear water up in the bushes, some bowfishers have been doing well targeting rough fish.
 Fish spawn later here than on other area waters because of the cool river water - about a month later for crappie.

 Check water level trends; except for catfish, fishing is usually better on a slow fall than a fast rise.
 If the water is rising, fish shallower on the inside edges of cover.
 If the water is falling, fish deeper on the outside edges.
 Move stationary gear (lines, yo-yos, etc.) frequently if the water is rising or falling quickly.
 Contact Tracey at the Levee Commissary (662)363-2408 for up-to-date information.